sparkbox/standard/security/devices.md

 ### Setting a Numeric Passcode
 A numeric passcode can be set by:

-1. Settings -> Touch ID & Passcode (Note: Touch ID is only available on 5s and newer)
+1. Settings -> Touch ID/Face ID & Passcode (Note: Touch ID is only available on 5s and newer; Face ID is available on the X or newer)
 2. Turn Passcode On
 3. Enter a 6 digit number